api3dao/vitepress-docs/docs/explore/airnode/monetizing-apis-in-web3.md

 <SearchHighlight/>

-# Enabling API Providers to monetize data in Web3
+# API Providers can easilly monetize Web3

 API3 communicated with API providers extensively and observed a number of obstacles that might prevent them from oracle onboarding and operation.
 The key